kenanjahicc/sudoku-be/README.md

 - Run the following command to start the application: \
 `mvn spring-boot:run`

 - The application will start on port 8080 by default.
-You can change the port number in the application.properties file.
+You can change the port number in the application.yml file.

 ## 2. Features